Stanstead, Quebec: Beebe Plain

 Beebe Plain was colonized around 1789 by Zeeba Beebe of Connecticut.
 A saw mill was established as the town's first business in 1863.
 By 1869, Beebe Plain had a church, two stores, a post office, a customs post and some houses.
 The village separated from the township of Stanstead and became a separate municipality.
 From 1874 to 1935, a Chautauqua-style holiday resort, including a meeting hall, a dining room and about 30 country cottages, attracted thousands of people, mainly Americans from New York and Boston.
 The granite industry is the major force in the area's economic history.

 Beebe Junction was the international crossing point for the 1870 Massawippi Valley Railway (later the Quebec Central Railway, leased by Canadian Pacific Railway and abandoned in 1990).
 The line ran from the Canadian Pacific mainline in Sherbrooke-Lennoxville south to Newport, Vermont, where onward connections were available via White River Junction to New York City and Boston.
 The last Quebec City-Sherbrooke-Newport passenger train ran in 1960.
 The historic Beebe station is now a private residence.

 A building located at 3, Rue Principale (Main Street) is in a similar state to the Haskell Library—a line runs through its north aisle.
 In this case, however, Canadian citizens are not allowed to access the building without reporting to the U.S. customs first, and then to the Canadian customs when going back.

-Access to homes on Canusa Street is made through the Canada–US border.
+Access to homes on Rue Canusa (Canusa Street) is made through the Canada–US border.
 U.S. citizens residing there have to report to their customs if travelling south, and to the Canadian customs if travelling elsewhere in Beebe.

 Geography

 The Tomifobia River runs through the town of Stanstead, dividing the Canada–US border at times.
-Along portions of Canada's Canusa Street, houses on the southern end of the street lie entirely within Vermont, while their driveways direct northward, and connect to the street in Quebec, as the northern portions of their properties are within Canada.
+Along portions of Canada's Rue Canusa (Canusa Street), houses on the southern end of the street lie entirely within Vermont, while their driveways direct northward, and connect to the street in Quebec, as the northern portions of their properties are within Canada.
 These residents' backyard neighbours are American, while families living right across the street are Canadian, though no noticeable boundary exists between the two (the street itself is entirely within Canada).
 In other places, the international border runs through individual homes, so that meals prepared in one country are eaten in the other.
 An entire tool-and-die factory, once operated by the Butterfield division of Litton Industries, is also divided in two by the border.

 Climate

-As typical of southern Quebec, Stanstead has a humid continental climate with significant differences of temperature between seasons.
+As typical of southern Quebec, Stanstead has a humid continental climate (Köppen climate classification: Dfb) with significant differences of temperature between seasons.
 Summers are warm but rarely hot and are in general cooler than areas further west on similar parallels.
 Winters are cold considering its southerly latitude, further demonstrating the continental nature of the climate.
 The climate is relatively wet resulting in plenty of snowfall in winter.